Finite group actions and cyclic branched covers of knots in $\mathbf{S}^3$: Introduction

-At this point we do not know if the bound of Corollary~\ref{th:main} is sharp.
-So far, only exemples of manifolds that are $p$-fold cyclic covers of $\S^3$ branched along a knot for three distinct odd primes $p$ and for $p=2$ are known.
-Exemples are provided, for instance, by Brieskorn spheres of type $\Sigma(p,q,r)$, where $p$, $q$, and $r$ are three pairwise different odd primes: $\Sigma(p,q,r)$ is the $p$-fold (resp. $q$-fold and $r$-fold) cyclic cover of $\S^3$ branched along the torus knot $T(q,r)$ (resp. $T(p,r)$ and $T(p,q)$) as well as the double branched cover of a Montesinos knot.
-Examples of hyperbolic manifolds that are $p$-fold cyclic covers of $\S^3$ branched along a knot for three distinct odd primes $p$ can also be exhibited \cite{RZ2}.
+We note that, although the upper bounds in our results are quite small, at this point we do not know if they are really optimal.
+In the hyperbolic case, one can easily construct manifolds that are covers of orders $>2$ of three distinct knots \cite{RZ}.
+For hyperbolic double covers, the bound (nine) is sharp according to a result of Kawauchi \cite{Ka}, but no explicit examples are known so far.
+For general irreducible manifolds, Brieskorn spheres of type $\Sigma(p,q,r)$, where $p$, $q$, and $r$ are three pairwise different odd primes, provide examples of manifolds that cover four knots: $\Sigma(p,q,r)$ is the $p$-fold (resp. $q$-fold and $r$-fold) cyclic cover of $\S^3$ branched along the torus knot $T(q,r)$ (resp. $T(p,r)$ and $T(p,q)$) as well as the double branched cover of a Montesinos knot.